 Developing a positive and trusting relationship with a mentor can help young people on the road to recovery.
 Our Mentoring Program supports young people aged 12 to 25 who are experiencing early signs associated with suicide, depression, anxiety and self-harm.

 About The Program

 Mentors are carefully assessed, selected and trained to become positive role models to help the young person develop and enhance skills relating to self-esteem, communication, goal setting, social skills, trust, relationships and conflict resolution.

 Mentoring relationships are on an individual basis and a mentor will only be matched with one young person at any given time.

-We are committed to ensuring our mentors are equipped with the skills to be matched in a mentoring relationship.
+We are committed to ensuring our mentors are equipped with the skills to provide a positive and supportive mentoring relationship.

-Before becoming a mentor, applicants must complete two days of training which equips the prospective mentors with the knowledge and skills to be positive role models, as well as specific education in understanding youth mental health, self-harm and suicide.
+Before becoming a mentor, applicants must complete a full day of training which equips the prospective mentor with the knowledge and skills to be positive role models, as well as specific education in understanding youth mental health, self-harm and suicide.

-Those who successfully complete these two days are invited to a final graduation night where Mentoring Program policies and procedures are explained.
-Attendees are then added to the pool of mentors eligible for matching with a young person.
+Those who successfully complete this full-day training are then invited to complete a graduation pack which will enable them to be added to the pool of Youth Focus mentors eligible for matching with a young person.

 Once a young person is matched, the mentor is committed to a period of 12 months.